 "Done.
 And now, finally..."
 The middle pod hissed, and opened, revealing the cyborg inside.
 Hock separated himself from Kim, and beheld the sleeping form of...
 "Adam Jensen.
 The last cyborg of his age.
 Finally.
 Finally."
 Hock had finally grasped the greatest of all prizes, and nothing, absolutely nothing would stop him from becoming of the of richest men in the galactic demimonde.

 Jane Proudfoot had expected Hock's mansion to be this tacky abomination the nouveau-riche assholes favored, a typical, desperate attempt at hiding humble origins behind a veneer of class that fooled nobody except themselves.
-However, with a four-storey glass cube overlooking a minimalist garden, it looked like Hock had turned out to be a rare exception to the rule.
+However, with a seven-storey main house overlooking a small village of guest houses surrounding minimalist garden, it looked like Hock had turned out to be a rare exception to the rule.

 An investor with a finger in the pies of most AAA-rated Private Military Companies that operated in Africa and the OCU, Donovan Hock had gained quite a reputation as a patron of art and archeology, not to mention some very lavish and very classy parties.
 His guests, however, tended to be an eclectic bunch: according to Spooky's intel, it wasn't unusual to see Athame priestesses amicably consorting with Terminus warlords over canapés and bubbly champagne at Hock's birthday bashes.
 The reason?
 Hock's parties usually preceded an auction for prothean artifacts, and everyone — everyone — wanted those.